KDE/cutehmi/extensions/CuteHMI.2/README.md

 [Logging macros](@ref loggingMacros.hpp) help deliver consistently looking logging messages to power users and developers.

-Messages that should show up in user interface can be delivered through Dialog and Notificatoin classes.
+Messages that should show up in user interface can be delivered through Dialog and Notification classes.

 ## Utility classes